English Country Dance in Film

 Dances in Emma(1995 with Kate Beckinsdale)

-“Felicity: An American Girl Adventure” plays a recording if Yellow Stockings under the name of the Virginia Reel(cringe) and when Ben can’t hack it Annabelle leaves the set.
+“Felicity: An American Girl Adventure” plays a recording of Yellow Stockings under the name of the Virginia Reel(cringe) and when Ben can’t hack it Annabelle leaves the set.
 Big no-no!

 BBC’s 2001 version of “Lorna Doone” has several great dance bits.
-One here, the name of which tune I can’t recall, and “Newcastle” here.
-There’s also dancing in Annie’s wedding scene, with the tune “Haste to the Wedding.”
+“Newcastle” in the beginning, and dancing at Annie’s wedding scene, with the tune “Haste to the Wedding.”

 “Becoming Jane”(2007) has the requisite showing of “Hole in the Wall”(I guess it’s one of those dances that can be contrived to look steamy).